Chart Color Schemes

 Denistone shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Denistone is notably high.
-Among residents aged 15 and above, 49.9% have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Denistone's educational attainment exceeds national and state averages.
+Among residents aged 15+, 49.9% have university qualifications compared to Australia's 30.4% and New South Wales' 32.2%.
 Bachelor degrees are the most common at 30.8%, followed by postgraduate qualifications (15.9%) and graduate diplomas (3.2%).
-Vocational pathways account for 22.0%, with advanced diplomas making up 10.0% and certificates 12.0%.
+Vocational pathways account for 22.0%, with advanced diplomas at 10.0% and certificates at 12.0%.

 Frequently Asked Questions - Education